Private 1st Class George C. Beebe (1919–1944)

 Military Career

-Beebe volunteered for the U.S. Army (Infantry Branch), enlisting in Dover, Delaware on January 10, 1941.
-According to the State of Delaware Individual Military Service Record form filled out by his mother in 1946, Beebe was first stationed at Fort Jay and then Fort Wadsworth (both in New York City).
+Beebe volunteered for the U.S. Army Infantry, enlisting in Dover, Delaware, on January 10, 1941.
+According to the State of Delaware Individual Military Service Record form filled out by his mother in 1946, Beebe was first stationed at Fort Jay and then Fort Wadsworth, both in New York City.
 On August 23, 1941, he moved to Fort Devens, Massachusetts.
+Beebe’s mother indicated that at Fort Devens, he joined Company “E,” 16th Infantry Regiment, 1st Infantry Division.

-Beebe was promoted to private 1st class on an unknown date.
-He participated Operation Torch in 1942, followed by the Tunisian campaign and the invasion of Sicily in 1943.
+Beebe participated three campaigns in the Mediterranean Theater: Operation Torch in 1942, followed by the Tunisian campaign and the invasion of Sicily in 1943.
+He had advanced to corporal by September 21, 1943, when he was reduced back to private.
 That fall, the 1st Infantry Division moved back to England to begin training for the invasion of Normandy.
 The division was earmarked for Omaha Beach on D-Day with the 16th Infantry Regiment leading the division ashore.

 1st Infantry Division soldiers in England waiting to ship out for the Normandy invasion.
 Note that some are wearing lifebelts and have wrapped their weapons in plastic to keep water and sand out during the landing.
 (Official U.S. Army Signal Corps photo, National Archives)